dougeby/IntuneDocs/intune/mam-faq.md

 ## Apps you can manage with app protection policies

-**Which apps can be managed by app protection policies?** Any app that has been managed by the [Intune App SDK](/intune/app-sdk) or wrapped by the [Intune App Wrapping Tool](/intune/apps-prepare-mobile-application-management) can be managed using Intune app protection policies.
+**Which apps can be managed by app protection policies?** Any app that has been integrated with the [Intune App SDK](/intune/app-sdk) or wrapped by the [Intune App Wrapping Tool](/intune/apps-prepare-mobile-application-management) can be managed using Intune app protection policies.
 See the official list of [Intune-managed apps](https://www.microsoft.com/cloud-platform/microsoft-intune-apps) available for public use.

 **What are the baseline requirements to use app protection policies on an Intune-managed app?**
   1. The end user must have an Azure Active Directory (AAD) account.
 See [Add users and give administrative permission to Intune](/intune/users-permissions-add) to learn how to create Intune users in Azure Active Directory.